MV Agusta Superveloce: Superveloce 800 2020 model

 The full-production Superveloce 800 uses thermoplastic bodywork rather than the carbon fibre of the Serie Oro to bring the cost of the machine down.
 Tank and wheels are from the F3.
 An exhaust similar to the F3 is used, with three overlapping pipes on the right side.
 Two colours are available - "Ago" red with silver livery and a black/dark grey finish.

 The production version of the Superveloce 800 was released in late 2020.

 Although developing the same 148 bhp (109 kW) as the F3, a different exhaust and revised engine mapping of the ECU give the machine better mid-range power.

 Superveloce 800 Alpine

 On 10 December 2020 Alpine and MV Agusta announced that they would make a special edition of the MV Agusta Superveloce influenced by the Alpine A110 called the Superveloce 800 Alpine.
 Approximately 110 models were made and rapidly sold out.

-Superveloce 800 2021 models
+Superveloce S

 MV Agusta released details for the 2021 Superveloce models on 7 April 2021.
 Upgrades to the Superveloce 800 included Euro 5 compliance, new engine components, redesigned exhaust system and matching software for the ECU, redesigned lateral frame plates for more rigidity, revised front suspension settings, an upgraded electronics with a new inertial measurement unit (IMU), a new quick shifter and a new twin flow oil radiator.
 Two colour schemes are available - Ago Red and Silver combination and Pearl Metallic Yellow.